 To address these uncertainties, a promising experimental strategy is to compare $v_n$ harmonics in collisions of nuclei with similar mass numbers but distinct nucleon arrangements~\cite{Citron:2018lsq,Jia:2022ozr,STAR:2021mii}.
 Such systems are expected to produce matter with comparable bulk properties and similar final-state collective responses.
 Therefore, the ratios of $v_n$ between the two systems are expected to be primarily sensitive to differences between their initial conditions~\cite{Giacalone:2021uhj}.
 Analogous comparisons have previously been used to study the influence of nuclear structure in large collision systems~\cite{HION-2021-01,ALICE:2024nqd,STAR:2024wgy}.
 A key advantage of applying this approach in small collision systems is that the initial-state differences are governed by nucleon distributions that can, in principle, be calculated using state-of-the-art \textit{ab initio} nuclear structure theories~\cite{Hergert:2020bxy}, providing a theoretical foundation for interpreting experimental observations.

 An ideal pair of collision systems for such comparative studies is $^{16}$O+$^{16}$O and $^{20}$Ne+$^{20}$Ne.
-Low-energy experiments and theory calculations indicate that $^{16}$O has a near-spherical tetrahedral shape, whereas $^{20}$Ne is predicted to consist of an $^4$He cluster ``orbiting'' an $^{16}$O core~\cite{cluster,PTP.42.555}.
+Low-energy experiments and theory calculations indicate that $^{16}$O has a near-spherical tetrahedral shape, whereas $^{20}$Ne is predicted to consist of a $^4$He cluster ``orbiting'' an $^{16}$O core~\cite{cluster,PTP.42.555}.
 Hydrodynamic simulations incorporating nuclear configurations from \textit{ab initio} calculations predict significant enhancements in $v_2$ and $v_3$ for central $^{20}$Ne+$^{20}$Ne collisions compared with central $^{16}$O+$^{16}$O collisions\footnote{For simplicity, $^{16}$O and $^{20}$Ne are hereafter denoted as O and Ne, respectively.}~\cite{Giacalone:2024luz}.
 Furthermore, nuclear structure effects are also predicted to modify the EbE fluctuations of $v_2$ and $v_3$ between the two systems~\cite{Wang:2024ulq}, providing additional discriminatory power for theory models.

 This paper presents measurements of anisotropic flow coefficients $v_n$ for $n=2$ to 4 in $\snn = 5.36$~\TeV\ \OO\ and \NeNe\ collisions recorded by the ATLAS detector at the LHC in 2025.
 The analysis employs both two- and four-particle correlation methods~\cite{HION-2015-09,HION-2017-02}, which probe different moments of the $v_n$ distributions.
 These measurements provide valuable constraints on the final-state collective response and on the properties of the produced medium in each system individually, while their comparison offers unique insights into the initial-state geometry and nucleon distributions within these light nuclei.
 After this manuscript was submitted for publicaion, related measurements from the ALICE and CMS Collaborations~\cite{AliceLightIonFlow,CMS-HIN-25-009} were also submitted.